Doug Martin (running back): College career

 Martin attended Boise State University from 2007 to 2011.
 He finished his college career with 3,431 yards on 617 carries with 43 touchdowns.

 Martin made his collegiate debut on September 27, 2007, against Southern Miss, his lone appearance of the season.

-In the 2008 season, he had 107 rushing yards and three receptions for 54 yards to go along with 10 kick returns for 223 net yards.
+In the 2008 season, Martin had 107 rushing yards and three receptions for 54 yards to go along with 10 kick returns for 223 net yards.

 Martin's role expanded in the 2009 season.
 On September 12, against the Miami RedHawks, he had 28 rushing yards and two rushing touchdowns.
-On September 26, against Bowling Green, he had 116 rushing yards and a rushing touchdown.
+On September 26, against Bowling Green, Martin had 116 rushing yards and a rushing touchdown.
 On October 14, in a game at Tulsa, he had 112 rushing yards.
-On November 20, against Utah State, he had 121 rushing yards and four rushing touchdowns.
+On November 20, against Utah State, Martin had 121 rushing yards and four rushing touchdowns.
 He followed that up with 128 rushing yards in a victory over Nevada.
-On December 5, against New Mexico State, he had 83 rushing yards and his second game with four rushing touchdowns in the 2009 season.
-Overall, in the 2009 season, he finished with 769 rushing yards, 15 rushing touchdowns, eight receptions, and 68 receiving yards.
+On December 5, against New Mexico State, Martin had 83 rushing yards and his second game with four rushing touchdowns in the 2009 season.
+Overall, in the 2009 season, Martin finished with 769 rushing yards, 15 rushing touchdowns, eight receptions, and 68 receiving yards.

 As a junior in 2010, Martin continued to contribute for the Broncos.
 On September 18, against Wyoming, he had 105 rushing yards, one rushing touchdown, and two receptions for 40 yards.
-He followed that up with 138 rushing yards and 35 receiving yards in a victory over Oregon State.
+Martin followed that up with 138 rushing yards and 35 receiving yards in a victory over Oregon State.
 On October 26, against Louisiana Tech, he had 150 rushing yards and two rushing touchdowns in the victory.
-On November 12, in a game at Idaho, he had 117 rushing yards and two rushing touchdowns.
+On November 12, in a game at Idaho, Martin had 117 rushing yards and two rushing touchdowns.
 On November 26, in a game at Nevada, he had 152 rushing yards and two rushing touchdowns to go along with three receptions for 78 yards and a receiving touchdown.
-On December 22, in the 2010 Maaco Bowl against Utah, he had 147 rushing yards and a rushing touchdown in the victory.
+On December 22, in the 2010 Maaco Bowl against Utah, Martin had 147 rushing yards and a rushing touchdown in the victory.
 Overall, he finished the 2010 season with 1,260 rushing yards, 12 rushing touchdowns, 28 receptions, 338 receiving yards, and two receiving touchdowns.